 A simple Thai curry flavored marinade adds tropical flavor to fresh fish steamed in banana leaves.
-Serve Thai Curried Snapper in Banana Leaves with coconut rice and stir-fried veggies for a meal that evokes images of palm trees swaying in the breeze!
+Serve Thai Fish in Banana Leaves with coconut rice and stir-fried veggies for a meal that evokes images of palm trees swaying in the breeze!

 A Thai flavor profile - ginger, kaffir lime, chiles, coconut milk, fish sauce - seemed like a perfect direction to take this tropically-inspired dish.
 I had the ingredients in my pantry at home, and they did make it to the condo. 😮 I set about whisking together a curry marinade for the snapper, poured it over top (flesh side up), and let it bathe in those lovely flavors while we prepped the side dishes.
 We decided on Coconut Rice and Thai Curried Opo Squash and Peppers.